jeremytammik/StringSearch/StringSearch/ReadMe.txt

 Search Revit project elements and their parameter values for a given string.

 System Requirements
 -------------------
-This plugin has been tested with Revit Architecture 2011 and 2012, and requires the .NET Framework 3.5.

-A pre-built version of the plug-in has been provided which works on both Revit 2011 and 2012, and on both the 32- and 64-bit Windows systems.
+This plugin has been tested with Revit Architecture 2013, and requires the .NET Framework 4.
+A pre-built version of the plug-in working on both 32- and 64-bit Windows systems is provided.

-The plugin has not been tested with all Revit verticals, but should work (see "Feedback", below, otherwise).

-The source code has been provided as a Visual Studio 2008 C# project.
+The source code is included as a Visual Studio 2010 C# project.
 It is not required to run the plugin.
-To debug it in Revit 2012, you need to migrate it to Visual Studio 2010.

 Installation
 ------------
-The following steps are for using the plugin with Revit 2012.
-If you are using Revit 2011, then please replace "2012" by "2011" in the paths listed below.
+The following steps are for using the plugin with Revit 2013.

 1. If you are using Vista or Windows 7, first check whether the zip file needs to be unblocked.
 Right-click on the zip file and select